-If QoS Mode is set to Advanced, the commands set queue and qos trust are applied only to packets that egress from the GE ports.
+If QoS Mode is set to Advanced, the command qos trust is applied only to packets that egress from the GE ports.

-The command does not function an FE port.
+The command does not function on an FE port.

-The following example sets the dscp value in the packet to 56 for classes in in policy map called policy1.
+The following example sets the dscp value in the packet to 56 for classes in the policy map called policy1.

+'''

-Console (config)# policy-map policy1 Console (config-pmap)# set dscp 56 Console (config-if)# service-policy input policy1 trust cos-dscp police committed-rate-bps committed -burst-byte [exceed-action {drop | policed-dscp-transmit }]
+Console (config)# policy-map policy1

+Console (config-pmap)# set dscp 56

+Console (config-if)# service-policy input policy1

+'''

+trust cos-dscp